We associate certain meanings with each color we see. This is called “Color Symbolism”.

-These paintings are done in a realistic-abstract style in which there is a suggestion about the reality but it’s not very descriptive.
-From a distance, these paintings look like a patch of vibrant color and create an impact on viewer’s mind, but on closer looking, some suggestive details narrate the story of the painting.
+These paintings are done in a realistic-abstract style in which there is a suggestion about reality but it’s not very descriptive.
+From a distance, these paintings look like a patch of vibrant color and create an impact on the viewer’s mind, but on a closer look, some suggestive details narrate the story of the painting.

 Let’s look at each painting and the symbolism behind that color.
-Click each image to see the textural drawings.

 Blue represents both the sky and the sea.
-It is associated with open spaces, stability, expansiveness, inspiration and sublimity.
+It is associated with open spaces, stability, expansiveness, inspiration, and sublimity.

 Blue and red come together to form Purple color.
 So, it contains the calmness of blue and the energy of red.
-It symbolizes royalty, exclusivity and authority.
+It symbolizes royalty, exclusivity, and authority.

 Orange is formed by combining red and yellow.
-It is a very warm color and it symbolizes dominance, good times, knowledge and civilization.
+It is a very warm color and it symbolizes dominance, good times, knowledge, and civilization.

 Yellow is the color of the sunshine, radiant energy and also of caution.
 Desert, dried grass, hot and arid land have this color in abundance.

 Pink is the color of love and affection.
-It represents love, friendship, harmony and approachability.
+It represents love, friendship, harmony, and approachability.

 Red is the color of fire and blood.
-It symbolizes danger, strength and power.
+It symbolizes danger, strength, and power.

-The Turquoise color is found in shallow oceans and is associated with peace, tranquility, joy and serenity.
+The Turquoise color is found in shallow oceans and is associated with peace, tranquility, joy, and serenity.

-So, next time you want to create a painting or a presentation make sure you use the right color in the right proportion.
-This will certainly help you in creating the feelings you want in the viewers’ mind.
+So, next time you want to create a painting or a presentation, make sure you use the appropriate colors in the right proportion.
+This will certainly help you in creating the feelings you want in the viewers’ minds.